 Situated at the top of the Royal Mile, next to Edinburgh Castle, The Scotch Whisky Experience takes visitors on a sensational journey of discovery into Scotland’s national drink.

-A friendly ghost acts as a guide through the distilling process.
-It takes less than ten minutes before disembarking into the waiting area for the next step of the tour.
-Whilst in the waiting area, we watched an educational video about the regions of Scotland that produce certain types of whisky.
-Honestly, it’s educational and not boring at all.
+The ride takes less than 10 minutes, before visitors disembark into the waiting area for the next stage of the tour.
+Whilst in the waiting area, I watched an educational video about the regions of Scotland that produce certain types of whisky.

-Once the full group has arrived from the barrel ride, visitors are taken to the presentation room for an interactive talk and sensory perception session exploring the aromas of Scotch Whisky and its influences from various parts of Scotland.
-I won’t give you all the detail but it’s interesting to learn so much about whisky and then the highlight, sampling the whisky.
+Visitors are taken to the presentation room for an interactive talk and sensory perception session, exploring the aromas of Scotch Whisky and its influences from various parts of Scotland.
+I won’t give you all the detail but it’s interesting to learn so much about whisky and then the highlight, having an opportunity to sample the whisky.

-Tastings and tours are led by the attraction’s team of whisky experts; all dedicated enthusiasts with a natural passion for Scotland’s national drink.
+The tasting is led by the attraction’s team of whisky experts; all dedicated enthusiasts with a passion for Scotland’s national drink.
 A number have even found themselves working in the whisky industry full time, after their time working at The Scotch Whisky Experience.

-It’s easy to understand why this has become one of Edinburgh’s most popular attractions – we were really blown away by the exquisite presentation of the room.
-It was an outstanding collection with many of the bottled considered to be priceless.
-Every single bottle is completely unique with some dating to more than 100 years old.
+It’s easy to understand why this has become one of Edinburgh’s most popular attractions.
+The vault collection is outstanding, with many of the bottles considered to be priceless.
+Every single bottle is unique, with some dating more than 100 years old.

-On the silver tour you try just one shot on whisky, the upgrade to the gold tour offers a further few samples at the end of the tour at the bar so we were able to enjoy the additional drinks whilst overlooking the Edinburgh skyline at the fantastic bar.
+On the silver tour visitors get to try just one shot on whisky, the upgrade to the gold tour offers a further few samples at the end of the tour at the bar.
+I was therefore able to enjoy the additional drinks whilst overlooking the Edinburgh skyline.

-Whilst it is a very tourist-focused attraction and is a little overpriced in the actual shop, the cost of the tour is appropriate for the learning that is taken away.
-It was a fun way to pass some time in Edinburgh with a true, Scotch experience.
+Whilst it is a very tourist-focused attraction and is a little overpriced to buy bottles of whisky in the actual shop, the cost of the tour is appropriate, offering a fun way to pass some time in Edinburgh with a true, Scotch experience.

-Many thanks to the Scotch Whisky Experience for complimentary access to the Silver tour.
+Many thanks to the Scotch Whisky Experience for complimentary access to the tour.